deadYokai/android_device_oukitel_c18pro-recovery/README.md

 ## Sync and Build manually
 ---------------

-To get started with building PitchBlack Recovery, you'll need to get familiar with [Git and Repo](https://source.android.com/source/using-repo.html).
+To get started with building Recovery, you'll need to get familiar with [Git and Repo](https://source.android.com/source/using-repo.html).

-To initialize your local repository using the minimal-manifest-twrp omni trees to build PitchBlack Recovery, use a command like this:
+To initialize your local repository to build Recovery, use a command like this:

 ```bash
 repo init --depth=1 -u https://github.com/SHRP/manifest.git -b v3_10.0